MrColour/2147483647/README.md

 ### July 17, 2020:
 Still have not forgotten my words.
 Continuing to code, wonder how far I will get on my current project [JELLYFISH](https://github.com/aquaviverium).
 I don't think I will finish it anytime soon, or that I currently have the skills to finish it how I want, but I have to start somewhere.
 Hopefully I will have time to revisit this project when I have become a better coder.
 I'm also begining to wonder how many lines of code I have written up to date, hopefully I write many with this current project.

+### March 9, 2021:
+I have not forgotten, I am still coding.
+I have made various games too since I last was here!
+I did end up making tic tac toe, and even an AI that I can't beat!
+Heck I even made pacman, twice!
+The second one looks pretty good, and is fairly extensible.
+Mainly have been building some tools in SDL allowing me to create games faster and it has snowballed from there.
+Also coded over 5,000 lines of C code for Advent of Code!
+I should make a program to count how many lines I have actually written amoung all my github repos.

 As before one line at a time!